shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

     -   _artifacts Location Sas Token: *leave blank*

-    -   I agree to the terms and conditions stated above: *enabled*

     > **Note**: The deployment should take about 35 minutes.
 Wait for the deployment to complete before you proceed to the next task.

     > **Note**: If the deployment fails with the **Conflict** error message during deployment of the CustomScriptExtension component, use the following steps  to remediate this issue: